alineralncs/learningweb/Readme.md

 * [Contact](#contact)

 ## General Information
-- I'm building this project and learning at the same time, so if you have any suggestions, feel free tell me (my contact are in the Contact section)
+- I'm building this project and learning at the same time, so if you have any suggestions, feel free to tell me (my contact are in the Contact section)
 - Codes have comments to help in the learning process

 ## Technologies Used